AmandaStange/CharmmGuiAuto/README.md

 ## Example Input Files

 The `Example_input_yaml` directory contains sample YAML files that demonstrate how to configure various simulations.
 You can customize these files to fit your specific needs.

+## Known Issues
+- Only works with firefox
+- Can be used with 'Solution Builder' with a protein, and the 'Membrane Builder' with or without a protein.
+- Can not be used to continue retrieved jobs, but can download jobs that are finished, but not downloaded, if you   have the jobid.

+Firefox binary (firefox_binary.cpython-37.pyc - possible original path 'miniconda3/lib/python3.7/site-packages/     selenium/webdriver/firefox/__pycache__/firefox_binary.cpython-37.pyc') must be placed in the bin of your            environment.

 ## License